Hguinho38/Hguinho38/README.md

 ### Oláa!
-Eu sou o Hugo, apaixonado em video game e tecnologia!. 👋
+Eu sou o Hugo, apaixonado por video games e tecnologia!. 👋

 <!--
 **Hguinho38/Hguinho38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.